sflemingo/KinematicsCalculator/README.md

 	x = displacement in meters
 	t = time in seconds

-use (optional) known variables as arguments in any order
+Use as many known variables as needed in any order.
+Put in variables as arguments like this:

-example:	java kinematicsUI t:2.3 a:-9.8 v0:16.2
+	java kinematicsUI t:2.3 a:-9.8 v0:16.2
 output:

 	a:	-9.8
 	v0:	16.2
 	v:	-6.34